James Lankford

 James Paul Lankford (born March 4, 1968) is an American Southern Baptist minister and politician serving as the senior United States senator from Oklahoma, a seat he has held since 2015.
 (Note: Lankford was sworn into office on January 6, 2015.)
-A member of the Republican Party, he represented in the U.S. House of Representatives from 2011 to 2015.
+Previously, he represented in the U.S. House of Representatives from 2011 to 2015.
+He is a member of the Republican Party.